BootLegAidan/HTML-Visualizer/README.md

 An HTML music visualizer.

-Check INSTRUCTIONS.txt for more info
+Check INSTRUCTIONS.txt for more info.
+Message me on Discord if you find an issue or need help: BootLegAidan#9828